sohanHajra/FIN-556-group-1-project/README.md

 ## NASDAQ Data Processing Pipeline

-Pipeline converts NASDAQ TotalView-ITCH data from compressed PCAP files to Strategy Studio tick and trade files.
+Our pipeline converts NASDAQ TotalView-ITCH data from compressed PCAP files to Strategy Studio tick and trade files.
 It handles L3 order book messages, maintains state, and outputs L2 depth-by-price and trade data.

 Derivations for message format obtained from: